However you happened upon my blog I am thrilled to have you.

 - While in Colorado I've held a handful of different jobs.
 To name a few...Whole Foods, nannying, freelance recipe writing, product marketing for Love Grown Foods, etc.

 - Staying active is a part of my everyday life.
 I don’t even think about it.
 It just happens.
-Whether I’m walking the dogs, snowboarding down a mountain, snowshoeing up a mountain, cycling on country roads, biking to breweries, lifting weights in my home office, climbing on a boulder, or hiking, staying active keeps me feeling healthy, energized, + focused.
+Whether I’m walking the dogs, snowboarding down a mountain, snowshoeing up a mountain, cycling on country roads, biking to breweries, lifting weights, or hiking, staying active keeps me feeling healthy, energized, + focused.

 - Most of my family lives in Ohio.
 I miss them dearly.
 I talk to my mom every day.
 My dad and I email every day.